RAMMP Diagnostic Protocol

 1. Behavioural Data Collection

-The diagnostic begins by collecting behavioural data from the buyer journey.
+The diagnostic begins by collecting behavioural and commercial input data from the buying journey.

-These inputs provide the behavioural dataset required for analysis.
+These inputs provide the dataset required for trust and feasibility analysis.

 2. Trust Checkpoint Analysis